Glen Zipper: Film career

 In 2011, Glen founded Zipper Bros Films with his brother Ralph Zipper.
 Zipper Bros' first feature film was Undefeated, which premiered at the 2011 South by Southwest Film Festival and went on to win the 2012 Academy Award for Best Documentary Feature.

 In 2015, Glen produced The Nightmare, a non-fiction horror film from director Rodney Ascher (Room 237).
 The Nightmare premiered at the 2015 Sundance Film Festival and has been reviewed as "the scariest movie of the decade" and "one of the scariest documentaries ever."

 Additional credits for Zipper include Betting on Zero which was released in 2016, the Cinemax original series Mike Judge Presents: Tales from the Tour Bus which premiered its first season in 2017, and HBO's Elvis Presley: The Searcher which premiered in 2018.

-In May 2018 it was announced that Zipper had entered into an overall deal with Bad Robot Productions.
+In May 2018 it was announced that Zipper had entered into an overall deal with Bad Robot.
 Zipper's first collaboration with Bad Robot, Netflix's limited series Challenger: The Final Flight, which he developed and executive produced, was released in September 2020.

 In October 2018 it was announced that Zipper developed and executive produced the Netflix Original documentary series Dogs.
 The series tracks six individual stories “celebrating the deep emotional bonds between people and their beloved four-legged friends” from countries including Syria, Japan, Costa Rica, Italy and the United States, and boasts a roster of award-winning directors including Academy Award winners Roger Ross Williams, Dan Lindsay and T. J. Martin (the directors responsible for Undefeated), Academy Award nominees Amy J. Berg and Heidi Ewing and Emmy Award winner Richard Hankin.
 Berg also serves as Zipper’s executive producing partner on the series.

 In August 2020 Zipper won an Emmy for Outstanding Sports Documentary for executive producing What's My Name: Muhammad Ali.

 In June 2021 it was announced that Dogs would return for Season 2 on Netflix on July 7, 2021, which would premiere on the same day as a new Netflix show about cats also developed and executive produced by Zipper—Cat People.

 Zipper's second collaboration with Bad Robot, Showtime's limited documentary series UFO, was also announced in June 2021.

+Since 2021, Zipper has continued producing documentary projects such as: